KNIGHTTH0R/php-mysqlioop/README.md

 # php-mysqlioop
-Documentation about connecting DB with mysqli in OOP
+Connecting DB with mysqli in OOP